ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/sim_user_guide/components/spawner.rst

    :start-at: <Profile Name="DefaultPreRunCommon">
    :end-at: </Profile>

-The PreRunCommonSpawner will spawn common agents on the specified Lanes of the specified Road from the s position S-Start to the s position S-End based on the parameters of the TrafficGroups.
+The PreRunCommonSpawner will spawn common agents on the specified Lanes of the specified continuous Road sequence (= RoadStream) inside the specified s interval based on the parameters of the TrafficGroups.
 The following restrictions apply:

 - The PreRunCommonSpawner only spawns on the following OpenDRIVE lane types: